What is Claims Testing? for CPG product teams

 - CBD

-Regardless of your product category, though, there are laws that regulate how you can use claims.
+Regardless of category, regulations govern how you use claims.
 According to the FTC, commercial speech must be non-deceptive.
-This doesn’t stop at the claims you invent for your product or brand.
-This includes user-generated content such as reviews you might feature in an advertisement, and any influencer content.
-Brands have an obligation to make sure any content they disseminate about their products meets the FTC’s Endorsement and Testimonial Guidelines.
+That obligation extends beyond claims you invent for your product or brand—it includes user-generated content such as reviews featured in advertising and influencer content.
+Brands must ensure any content they disseminate meets the FTC’s Endorsement and Testimonial Guidelines.

 While not published by the brand, this ad from an influencer touting “the best skourt to exist” must follow the same FTC guidelines with their claims.